How is Coin Value Determined?

 Another powerful factor that determines the value of a coin is its condition.
 Certainly, there were hundreds of thousands of coins put into circulation throughout America's history.
 What matters, however, is the number of these coins that have survived and in what kind of condition.

-Most numismatic coins have been “graded”.
+Most premium coins have been “graded”.
 That means a numerical value is assigned to them based on their condition.
 The “investment quality” coins are generally those rated in the eleven uncirculated grades, from a “MS60” to a theoretical “MS70”, which would be perfection in a coin.
 The higher a coin's grade, the better its condition!

 The term “uncirculated” refers to coins that were minted for circulation... but simply never got there.
 These might have been coins stored in banks and kept in their original cloth bags from the Mint, never to be actually used.
 Once word of these unused coins got out, they were immediately purchased by collectors and then held.
 So they remained in their original “uncirculated condition”.